The board shall not issue or renew a license to an individual

 (2) A licensee who has been granted the retired or

-disabled status under §515.8 of this title is not required to
+disability status under §515.8 of this title is not required